Pianomyn/neovim_config/README.md

 ## Other
-Install nerdfonts to get devicons sudo apt-get install ripgrep (used with fzf)
+- Install nerdfonts to get devicons
+- Install ripgrep (Used with fzf)
+    - sudo apt-get install ripgrep
+    - brew install ripgrep